 There's also dual band (2.4GHz and 5GHz) connectivity here, plus some features that match the cheaper alternative from the same manufacturer – the same plug-and-play approach to setup, an Ethernet port, and a similar selection of useful LEDs on the front.

-As you might be able to tell from its rather imposing design, the TP-Link RE650 is all about performance – a potential top speed of 2,600 Mbps across the 2.4GHz and 5GHz bands, multiple antennas for better support of multiple devices, and an Ethernet port as well.
+As you might be able to tell from its rather imposing design, the TP-Link RE505X is all about performance.
+A potential top Wi-Fi 6 speed of 1,500 Mbps across the 2.4GHz and 5GHz bands, with two antennas giving it better support for multiple devices, and an Ethernet port as well.

-You can even target Wi-Fi at particular devices, like a games console, if you need focused, high performance, and TP-Link says the gadget can cover 14,000 square feet.
-All this power comes at a higher price of course, but you might consider the expenditure well worth it.
+You can even target Wi-Fi at particular devices, like a games console, if you need focused high performance.
+Granted, it may be pricier than some of the other extenders on this list but it will be well worth it.

 If you need a value-for-money Wi-Fi extender that's going to boost the reach of your wireless without costing you too much or take too long to set up then the BrosTrend AC1200 Wi-Fi Booster Range Extender might be just what you've been looking for.
 One of these plug-in devices can get an extra 20 devices connected to the web in minutes.